WARNING: Spoilers Off applies to Funny Moments pages.

 - There's also the "Hug Ralsei" command.
 He gets hilariously flustered, and doesn't actually end the lesson if you keep picking it.

-- The readable online version is worth a hoot too.
-It opens with macaroni art, almost akin to an elementary school project; this is followed immediately by a Dedication to "The unending pillar of darkness that gives my body form."
+- It opens with macaroni art, almost akin to an elementary school project; this is followed immediately by a Dedication to "The unending pillar of darkness that gives my body form."